 Tall fescue is a cool-season, bunch-type grass that grows with coarse to medium-textured leaves.
 Adapted to a wide range of soil conditions but performs best in moist, well-drained soils.
 Good heat and drought tolerance (for cool-season grass) and poor cold tolerance make this species a good choice for transition zone lawns.
 It will stay green year-round in the transition zone if watered.

 It will winter kill when planted in the northern states with temperatures averaging below 10 degrees.
 A better choice for colder climates is Kentucky bluegrass

-Kentucky 31 is the old, most common cultivar (cultivated variety).
+Kentucky 31 is the oldest, most common cultivar (cultivated variety).
 Because of its course texture, this species does not mix well with finer textured lawns and is considered a weed.
-There are several new and improved "turf-type" tall fescue cultivars that have a finer leaf blade, darker green color and make a nicer lawn.
+There are several new and improved “turf-type” tall fescue cultivars that have a finer leaf blade, and darker green color and make a nicer lawn.

 Early fall is the best time to seed or sod cool-season lawns.
 Spring seeding should be avoided if possible because it does not give the plants time to form a deep root system that they will need to survive the summer.
 Weed invasion is also a big problem when seeding in the spring.
 It is better to plant sod if you need to start a new lawn in the spring.

 Seed at a rate of 6 to 8 lbs. seed per 1,000 sq. ft.

 After planting, keep the seed moist with light and frequent watering for the first 14 to 21 days.
 Gradually reduce the watering frequency as the grass plants develop.
 Start mowing when the new grass reaches 2 inches.